by Aaron E. Looney

 Topics: Burglary/Theft, Fourth District

-The NOPD is asking for the public's assistance in locating a subject wanted in connection with an aggravated burglary in the Fourth District.
+The NOPD is asking for the public's help in identifying suspects and locating a vehicle used in connection with multiple auto burglaries in the Fourth District.

-The NOPD is asking for the public's assistance in identifying suspects involved in multiple vehicle burglaries in the Seventh District.
+The NOPD is seeking the public's assistance in identifying and locating a subject wanted for multiple vehicle burglaries in the First District.

 ...in your inbox.